PrefectHQ/prefect/docs/guides/prefect-deploy.md

 ## Work pool-based deployments

 A work pool-based deployment is useful when you want to dynamically scale the infrastructure where your flow code runs.
-Work pool-based deployment contain information about infrastructure type and configuration for your workflow execution.
+Work pool-based deployments contain information about the infrastructure type and configuration for your workflow execution.

 Work pool-based deployment infrastructure options include the following: